il3ri0/CTEC3905Assignment2/readme.md

 This website has been made for myself in order to show information about myself as well as projects to attract the attention of potential work for myself.
 For this site I used HTML5, CSS3 and JavaScript to create it.

+During the creation of my website I accidentally deleted the .git folder within my CTEC3905Assignment2 folder which resulted in me losing a days worth of commits in the process, my work remained so I just had to commit and push it all at once as is too close to the deadline to risk making the same specific commits.

 ## Designs

 ### Home page